Great Locomotive Chase: The first raid: March

-James J. Andrews was a Kentucky-born civilian serving as a secret agent and scout in Tennessee, for Major General Don Carlos Buell in the spring of 1862.
+James J. Andrews was a Kentucky-born civilian serving in Tennessee in the spring of 1862 as a spy and scout for Major General Don Carlos Buell.
 Sometime before Buell departed Nashville in late March, Andrews presented him with a plan to take eight men to steal a train in Georgia, and drive it north.
 Buell would later confirm in August 1863 that he authorized this expedition.
 According to Andrews, a train engineer in Atlanta was willing to defect to the Union with his train, if Andrews could supply a volunteer train crew to assist running the train, tearing up track, and burning bridges.
 The main target was the railway bridge at Bridgeport, Alabama, although future Andrews Raider William Pittenger believed Andrews also intended to target several other bridges in Georgia and Tennessee.
 The volunteers for this first raid all came from General Mitchel's division, which was encamped at Murfreesboro, Tennessee.
-Moving south forty miles on foot to the Confederate railhead at Tullahoma, the raiders were then able to travel by train down to Marietta, Georgia.
+Moving south forty miles on foot to the Confederate railhead at Tullahoma, the raiders were then able to travel by train to Marietta, Georgia.
 There, Andrews discovered the engineer had been pressed into service elsewhere.
 Andrews asked if any of the raiders knew how to operate a locomotive; when none did, he called the raid off.
 Two raiders were also confronted by Confederate soldiers while trying to cut the telegraph lines, but successfully pretended to be overworked wiremen.
 The raiders then returned north to Union lines, arriving about a week after they had departed.
 Andrews spent several additional days conducting reconnaissance on the Western and Atlantic Railroad before also departing back north to federal lines.
 None of the original raiders would volunteer for the second raid.
 One added that "he felt all the time he was in the enemy’s country as though he had a rope around his neck."